 Additionally, setting your water heater to a lower temperature also saves energy and you can even turn down the temperature before you go on vacation to save energy.
 Look at the bottom of the tank and you’ll find a dial or knob to adjust the temperature.
 For an electric water heater, you’ll have to pull a protective cover off to access the dial.

 The dip tube brings in cold water from your home’s water lines to the inside base of the tank.
 The heating element turns on until the water heats to your set temperature.
 As the water heats, it rises to the top of the tank where the hot water supply (located at the top) will exit your water heater and flow to your faucet or whatever fixture you’re trying to get hot water from.

 It’s important to mention a hot water heater’s recovery time.
 For every gallon you draw out, you’re putting cold water back into the tank that needs to get re-heated.
 So if all the water in your tank starts at 120 degrees, but you’re adding 50-degree water into the mix, the temperature will slowly go down as you’re consuming hot water.
 Unfortunately, with tank-style water heaters, they will never heat the water as fast as you can use it.
-The thermometer uses a differential where you’re heater won’t fire up as soon as the temperature drops below your set point, otherwise it would constantly be turning on.
+The thermometer uses a differential where your heater won’t fire up as soon as the temperature drops below your set point, otherwise it would constantly be turning on.
 This helps conserve energy.